Funding guidance for early years initial teacher training (ITT) providers.

 Early years ITT leads to the award of EYTS.
 We offer funding for 2 of the 4 EYTS training routes.
 We’ll pay training grants to you for trainees eligible for our funding.

-Please look at our list of early years ITT training providers for 2017 to 2018.
+Please look at our list of early years ITT training providers.

 This is for graduates studying full-time.
-Training is typically over a 1 year period.
+Training is typically over a one-year period.

-A training grant of £7,000 is available to cover course fees.
+A training grant of £7,000 is available to the early years ITT provider to cover course fees.

 Trainees with high academic achievement may be eligible to receive a bursary.

-- grant funding on behalf of trainees to cover course fees
+- training grant funding on behalf of trainees to cover course fees

 - bursaries to pass on to your trainees